Bruker Prize and Lecture

 Since 1986, Bruker Biospin have sponsored an annual Lecture, with an accompanying prize, to be presented by a scientist who has made a major scientific contribution to the field of ESR spectroscopy.

-The 2018 Bruker prize was awarded to Prof. Sabine van Doorslaer at the 51st Annual International Meeting of the RSC ESR group, which took place in London 8th–12th April 2018.
+The 2019 Bruker prize was awarded to Prof. Marina Bennati at the 52nd Annual International Meeting of the RSC ESR group, which took place in Glasgow 7th–11th April 2019.

 Since 2015, Bruker Biospin have also sponsored an annual thesis prize, awarded to recognise outstanding work by PhD students in the field of ESR Spectroscopy.
 Please click here for details.

 Past Bruker Lecturers